MuUusta/Hello-GFX/README.md

   - GUI used is [Dear ImGui](https://github.com/ocornut/imgui) developed by [Omar Cornut](http://www.miracleworld.net/).

-# Operating systems Supporeted:
+# Operating systems Supported:
-  - Hello-GFX can be installed only on linux, so if you are using windows you can setup a virtual machine & install the application on your VM.
+  - Hello-GFX can be installed only on Linux, so if you are using windows you can set-up a virtual machine & install the application on your VM.

 # Installation: